NathanLaan/dev-docs/git-ssh-setup.md

   ssh-keygen -t ed25519 -C "email@email.com"
   ```

 2. On Windows, sometimes the OpenSSH service will be set to disabled or manual.
 [Start the service](https://stackoverflow.com/questions/65741816/error-connecting-to-agent-no-such-file-or-directory-adding-key-to-ssh-agent).
+Run the following in PowerShell:

   ```bash
   Get-Service ssh-agent | Set-Service -StartupType Automatic